-Welcome to Family Centers' Volunteer Page.
-We have many opportunities throughout our agency for volunteers to get involved and make a difference!
-If you have an idea for a project or volunteer experience that you don't see listed, please email Jennifer Flatow to discuss it further.
-We also welcome corporate and school groups.
-We look forward to hearing from you!
+Welcome to Family Centers' Volunteer/Community Engagement Information Page.
+We have many opportunities at Family Centers for you to get involved and make a difference!
+If you have an idea for a project or volunteer experience that you don't see listed, please email firstname.lastname@example.org.

 The Den for Grieving Kids

 The Den for Grieving Kids is a free, group grief support program that creates a safe environment for children, teens, parents, and caregivers to discuss their bereavement.
 Each Den group is facilitated by two volunteers.
 The Den provides initial and ongoing training and guidance to help volunteer facilitators develop their capacity to be a helpful presence to the bereaved.

 We offer two types of facilitator positions: School-Based Group Facilitators and Nights of Service Facilitators.
 School-based group facilitators commit to a weekly schedule of about one hour onsite at their assigned school, October-April, with some preparation time required outside of the school visit.
 Den groups take place in schools in the greater Greenwich/Stamford/Norwalk area.
 If interested, please reach out to Tyler Shanafelt at email@example.com.

 Please click here to see a list of current school based group locations.